 If you’re fresh out of ideas for presents, why not give mum the simplest of colourful and fragrant pleasures?
 Flowers will always make Mum smile on Mother’s Day.

 - Trim stems when you get home and place in a clean vase with clean water, first adding the flower food provided with your flowers.

 - Top up with fresh water every few days.

 - Keep away from fruit and vegetables as they release fumes that shorten the lifespan of flowers.

 Mingara Recreation Club offers more than just flowers for Mum this Mother’s Day.
 Start the day off with breakfast in The Roasted Berry with their house-baked sourdough, sweet treats and barista made coffee, made with love.

 Spoil Mum with a 3-course chef-designed set menu lunch and a few glasses of bubbles in Indigo – Eats, Treats & Bar.
-Leave her in Mum heaven with flowers from the Rewards Shop and maybe even a bottle of something bubbly to take home with her.
+Leave her in Mum heaven with a bottle of something bubbly from the Rewards Shop to take home.